MP Estate Planning UK

 We write for trustees who want a calm, clear route from “what do we owe?” to “paid and evidenced”.
 We explain obligations in plain language.
 Our aim is to reduce worry and avoid last-minute rushes.

-As an experienced team, we set out what trustees must do: check whether there is a UK liability, register if required, complete the SA900 return when needed and meet the key 31 January deadline for online filing and payment.
+As an experienced team, we set out what trustees must do: check whether there is a UK liability, register with the Trust Registration Service (TRS) if required, complete the SA900 trust tax return when needed, and meet the key 31 January deadline for online filing and payment.

-We will flag the two main buckets most trustees meet: income arising within a trust and certain inheritance charges.
+We flag the two main areas most trustees encounter: income tax on income arising within a trust, and Inheritance Tax (IHT) charges under the relevant property regime for discretionary trusts.
 We also show how the tax year timetable works in practice and why leaving matters late adds stress and cost.

 Later sections use real examples, like Helen and Graeme, to make figures practical.
-For now, take comfort: simple steps, good records and clear communication with beneficiaries cut the risk of queries.
+For now, take comfort: simple steps, good records and clear communication with beneficiaries cut the risk of HMRC enquiries.

 Key Takeaways

-• Trustees must check liabilities and register where required.
+• Trustees must check liabilities and register with the TRS within 90 days of the trust being created.

-• File the SA900 and meet the 31 January online deadline.
+• File the SA900 trust tax return and meet the 31 January online deadline.

-• Keep clear records to reduce the chance of enquiries.
+• Keep clear records to reduce the chance of HMRC enquiries.

 • Practical examples later will show how to work the numbers.